Main Phone: (559) 665-5531

 The institution also provides staff resources and training which ensures the highest standards of "Correctional Professionalism."

-Derral Adams has been Warden (A) at the California Central Women’s Facility since July 2016.
+Janel Espinoza has been acting Warden at the California Central Women’s Facility since July 2017.

-He served as Warden of the California State Prison, Corcoran, from 2006 to 2010.
-He previously served as Warden of the Substance Abuse Treatment Facility at California State Prison, Corcoran from 2000 to 2006.
+She served as the Chief Deputy Warden of Central California Women’s Facility, from 2016 to 2017.
+She previously served as an Associate Warden of the Substance Abuse Treatment Facility at California State Prison, Corcoran from 2009 to 2016.